- Why Research

 Vall d'Hebron University Hospital

-HER2 positive (HER2+) breast cancer accounts for approximately 20-30 percent of all breast cancer cases.
-Despite the clinical success of HER2-targeting drugs such as trastuzumab, some tumors do not respond to these treatments.
+HER2-positive breast cancer accounts for approximately 20-30 percent of all breast cancer cases.
+Despite the clinical success of HER2-targeting drugs such as trastuzumab (Herceptin®), some tumors do not respond to these treatments.
 Others become resistant during the course of therapy, and the drug stops working.
 Combination therapies may be a way to address drug resistance and improve clinical outcome.

 Dr. Arribas and his team recently developed a novel drug to target p95HER2-positive tumors.
 This drug induces an immune reaction against tumor cells.
 In the upcoming year, they will continue to characterize this novel therapy and determine the percentage of patients that may benefit from this novel therapy.
-Use of this drug may dampen an undesired effect of senescent cells and complement current anti-tumor therapies.
+Use of this drug may complement current anti-tumor therapies.

 Dr. Joaquin Arribas is the Director of Preclinical Research Program at Vall d’Hebron Institute of Oncology in Barcelona, Spain, where he leads a group focused on the study of growth factors, growth factor receptors, and the proteases involved in remodeling the cell surface.
 He is a member of the Editorial Board of the Journal of Biological Chemistry, Translational Oncology, and CDB Protein Systems.